What is Employee Discipline?

 Victimization and bad working conditions

-Victimization of subordinate in the form of excessive work pressure or inhuman work conditions can also result in indiscipline.
+Victimization of subordinates in the form of excessive work pressure or inhuman work conditions can also result in indiscipline.
 The management should not exploit the workers.

 The conditions in which they are working including things as amenities, physical environment, stress and noise levels, degree of safety or danger and the like should be maintained at a desirable standard.